No3371/obsidian-regex-pipeline/README.md

 Press the sidebar button of this plugin to show the rulesets menu, select your ruleset then it'll apply.
 The menu is a command so you can also bind it to a shortcut.

+**Note**: The plugin support applying rules to selection only, if anything is selected, only selection is modified!

 ## Examples
 **index.txt**
 .obsidian/regex-rulesets/index.txt